modelia/tracea/4-sysml-json-transformer/README.md

 ## ID allocation unexpected behavior

 We report an unexpected behavior of SysMLv2 in the allocation of IDs in [`/40-sysml_id_allocation_bug`](https://github.com/modelia/tracea/tree/master/4-sysml-json-transformer/40-sysml_id_allocation_bug).
+File `ipynb` contains a JupyterLab notebook illustrating the problem on a simple example.